jamiejamiebobamie/Introduction-to-3D-Game-Programming-with-DirectX-12-Exercises/README.md

 ![README_resources/blending-demo-2.gif](README_resources/blending-demo-2.gif)

-As a fun challenge, I wrote code to sort the render order of the transparent scene geometry so the objects would blend correctly.
+As a fun $\color{red}\textsf{challenge}$, I wrote code to sort the render order of the transparent scene geometry so the objects would blend correctly.
 As mentioned above, overlapping, semi-transparent objects need to be drawn from furthest to closest (to the viewer), so the blending is correct.

 ### UpdateTransparentRitemsDrawOrder function called in the main Update method: